EddyIr404/GAAssignment1/README.md

-# GAAssignment1
+# EC Assignment1
-Genetic Algorithm assignment for Evolutionary Computation
+Genetic Algorithm assignment for Evolutionary Computationary

 # List of what changed in the code parameters and program rating CSV file: